Seven Worlds, One Planet: Episodes

 "Today, scientists tell us that we are at the start of a mass extinction, and one that is being caused by human activity.
 Over a million species could be wiped out, many within the next few decades.
 But, with help, even the most vulnerable wildlife populations can still recover...
 So we can improve things, if we determine to do so.
-This a crucial moment in time.
+This is a crucial moment in time.
 The decisions we take now will influence the future of animals, humanity, and indeed all life on Earth."